Castle Lake Campground

 Description: This small primitive campground is nestled in a thick mixed conifer forest approximately ¼ mile below Castle Lake.
 There are 6 sites with tables, fire rings and vault toilets.
 Bring your own water.
-7-day limit.
+3-night limit.
 No fee.
 No reservations.
 Not recommended for large vehicle or trailers.
 Usually opens around the end of May depending on when the snow melts, and usually is closed by snow around the first of November.
 Features: Visitors may walk or drive the short distance to the lake.
 Castle Lake is a pristine glacial cirque lake with granite cliffs and clear water, one of the most popular attractions in the Mt.
 Shasta area.
 Hiking, swimming, fishing, and flat-water kayaking are favorite activities here.
 There are a few hiking trails to explore including the short and easy Shoreline Trail on the west side of the lake and the trail up to Heart Lake overlooking Castle Lake.

 At a Glance

 |Operated By:||US Forest Service: Mt.
 Shasta Ranger Station, 204 West Alma, Mt.
 Shasta, Ca 96067, 530-926-4511|

 General InformationDirections: From Mt.
 Shasta city, head west on Lake Street over the freeway and to the stop sign at Old Stage Road.
 Turn left (south) and drive 1/4 mile to a fork in the road.
 Stay to the right at the fork and continue on this road (W.A.
 Barr Road).
 In 2 miles you will cross the dam at Lake Siskiyou and then you will see the turnoff for Castle Lake.
 Turn left and drive the paved road 7 miles to the lake. castle Lake Campground is located 1/4 mile below the lake on the left (east) side of the road.

 At the Castle Lake Campground: Total of 6 units.
 Average max. trailer size = 10 foot.